grantcarthew/start-prototype/docs/cli/start.md

 **Local config only:**

 If local `./.start/` exists but no global config, this is **valid** and the tool works normally.
 No error is shown.
-Per DR-004, agents can be defined in both global and local configs.
+Agents can be defined in both global and local configs.

 Use case: Team configurations where `./.start/` contains all necessary config (agents, roles, tasks, contexts) and is committed to version control.
 No global config required.